 Have your A/C equipment checked immediately

 Proactively maintaining your home’s air conditioner will help avoid a failure on the hottest summer days, when your air conditioning system is running at top capacity all day and night for weeks and months.
-During a proactive maintenance call, an expert AC technician can normally avert an emergency by discovering issues and replacing parts before they give out, and cleaning and tuning the air conditioner so it is in tip-top shape during the heat of summer when its needed the most.
+During a proactive maintenance call, an expert AC technician can normally avert an emergency by discovering issues and replacing parts before they give out, and getting an ac tune up so it is in tip-top shape during the heat of summer when its needed the most.

 Wear loose, lightweight clothes, specifically when you’re going outside.
 Stay away from dark colors, especially black clothes, since dark colors hold heat.
 The color white helps keep you cooler by reflecting the sun.
 It’s also a great idea to purchase a wide-brimmed or gardening hat to avoid the sun on your face, and avoid layering clothing.